1abykeev/global-grants/README.md

 ## Description
 This project is an **educational platform** designed to help students apply for bachelor's degree programs in various foreign countries.
 The platform provides comprehensive guides and courses for the application process, offering step-by-step instructions for students who wish to study abroad.

+## User Roles

+- **Admin User**: Users with an `id = 1` are designated as admin users.
+Admins have full access to the platform's **CRUD (Create, Read, Update, Delete)** capabilities, allowing them to manage courses, universities, and other content.
+Admin users can see additional buttons for editing or deleting courses and other resources that regular users cannot access.

+- **Regular User**: Regular users can register, browse courses, and access the content they have purchased.
+They do not have access to admin features.

+## Accessing Courses with a Course Code

+Each course on the platform is associated with a unique course code.
+For example, if a user enters the course code `240290`, they will be directed to one of the courses available on the platform.
+This system helps users easily navigate to the correct course by entering the code associated with it.
+While loggin in if you use 240290 as Course Code you will be able to see content of one course.

+### How to Use the Course Code:
+1. Log in with your credentials.
+2. Navigate to the course search or entry page.
+3. Enter the course code (e.g., `240290`) to access the corresponding course page.

 ### Key Features
 - **Country-Specific Guides**: Detailed guides explaining the application process for different countries (e.g., Poland).
 - **Course Registration & Payment**: Users can purchase courses/guides and register to access the information.